Information for Nannies

 - Taking the children to the Health Centre for check ups, vaccinations etc and to the dentist when necessary.

-- Checking and ensuring that there are sufficient supplies such as bread, milk, nappies, wipes etc for each day, buying items at local shops if necessary, keeping an account of all money spent.
+- Checking and ensuring that there are sufficient supplies such as bread, milk, nappies, wipes etc for each day, buying items at local shops if necessary, keeping an account of all kitty money spent.
+Ordering the on-line shopping to come at a convenient time for you.

 - Organising birthday parties for the children.

 - The salary will vary according to duties, experience, qualifications and how many children are to be cared for.
-An average live-in wage is from £350 to £600 net per week.
-An average daily wage is from £450 to £700 net per week.
-Salary is given as a net amount (‘in your hand’) and the employer is responsible for paying Tax and National Insurance.
+An average live-in wage is from £400 to £650 gross per week.
+An average daily wage is from £500 to £750 gross per week.
+The employer is responsible for paying Tax and National Insurance.

 - Paid annual holiday is usually four weeks, two weeks of your choice and two weeks of the employer’s.